NameQuick vs SortioNameQuick reads your files and names them.

 |---|---|---|

-| Core idea | AI + OCR read PDFs, images and Office docs, then write a name from the content. | AI-assisted sorting through flexible, natural-language commands instead of detailed rules. |
+| Core idea | AI + OCR read PDFs, images and Office docs, then write a name from the content. | AI-assisted sorting through flexible, natural-language commands instead of detailed rules.
+Sortio also reads file contents to name and route files (verified 2026-08-02). |

-| Naming approach | Smart Rename, drag-and-drop templates and free-form prompts generate a name from what's inside the file. | Describe what to do in plain language; check current details on how names are generated. |
+| Naming approach | Smart Rename, drag-and-drop templates and free-form prompts generate a name from what's inside the file. | You describe what to do in plain language rather than build detailed rules. |

-| Finder integration | Finder-first: tags, previews and folder routing built for macOS. | Verify Finder integration and Mac-native behaviour on the vendor's site. |
+| Finder integration | Finder-first: tags, previews and folder routing built for macOS. | Sortio routes files into folders.
+How deeply it hooks into Finder is not described on sortio.app (verified 2026-08-02). |

-| OCR for scans | OCR reads scanned PDFs and document images to pull dates, names and amounts. | Verify current OCR behaviour for scanned documents. |
+| OCR for scans | OCR reads scanned PDFs and document images to pull dates, names and amounts. | OCR for scanned, image-only documents is not described on sortio.app (verified 2026-08-02). |

-| Folder routing | Auto-Organize rules and Watch Folders route files into Finder folders as they arrive. | Handles folder routing; verify watched-folder and repeatable-routing depth. |
+| Folder routing | Auto-Organize rules and Watch Folders route files into Finder folders as they arrive. | Routes files into folders as part of its sorting.
+Watched folders and repeatable routing on a schedule are not described on sortio.app (verified 2026-08-02). |

-| Local control | Self-Managed and Managed AI options; a local model can keep file contents on your Mac. | Check the vendor's current policy on local processing and data handling. |
+| Local control | Self-Managed and Managed AI options; a local model via Ollama, LM Studio or MLX keeps file contents on your Mac.
+OCR always runs on the Mac. | Whether Sortio processes files locally or in the cloud is not described on sortio.app (verified 2026-08-02). |

 Choose NameQuick when…